logreg-n-coffee/daily-coding-questions-java/README.md

 - Q 187: Given a list of rectangles.
 Compute whether a pair of rectangles overlap each other
 - Q 188: Fix Function Closure Bug
 - Q 189: Given an array of elements, return the length of the longest subarray where all its elements are distinct
 - Q 190: Given a circular array, compute its maximum subarray sum in O(n) time
 - Q 191: Given a collection of intervals, find the minimum number of intervals you need to remove to make the rest of the intervals non-overlapping
 - Q 192: Given an array of non-negative integers, determine whether you can get to the end of the array
+- Q 193: Given a array of numbers representing the stock prices of a company in chronological order, write a function that calculates the maximum profit you could have made from buying and selling that stock